a-horsey/horsies-viewmodel-editor/README.md

 ## Features

 - Edit your viewmodels however you want.
 Includes many possible settings for every weapon
 - Automatic preloading.
 Preloads the animations at game start without you having to do anything.
+Preloading allows you to use these in any server, no matter the sv_pure setting.
 Can optionally be disabled in the menu
 - Fully supports the [Fixed Viewmodels](https://gamebanana.com/mods/206440) pack.
 All credits for creating the pack go to the author.
 This fixes hundreds of default animations, such as the extra hands when using the original or sapper
 - Everything is automatic, just pick your settings and the tool will extract, decompile, edit, compile and pack the animations